obQueen/TrainLine-Search-App/README.md

 ## **Reason for Creating the App**

-Enhancing search capabilities for train line information addresses the shortcomings of current tools, which often lack flexibility and comprehensive functionality.
-This application provides a modern and intuitive solution to these challenges, offering the following benefits:
-*  Improved Efficiency: By using advanced search capabilities and real-time data, users can access relevant train line information in seconds.
-*  Increased Accuracy: With live updates from trusted APIs, the data is always current, eliminating outdated or incomplete results.
-*  User-Friendly Design: By introducing a search function and organising train line data alphabetically (A-Z), the application offers a more intuitive and user-friendly experience.
-Users can easily navigate and locate specific information without scrolling through long, cumbersome tables, making the process faster and more efficient.
+Enhancing search capabilities for train line information addresses limitations in existing tools by providing a flexible, intuitive solution.
+The application improves efficiency with advanced search features and real-time data, ensures accuracy through live API updates, and offers a user-friendly design with alphabetically organised train line data for easy navigation and faster access.

 ## Prototype Designs